 Across the globe, women and girls are facing the effects of the Trump Administration’s Global Gag Rule.
-The policy cuts US Government funding for organizations like Marie Stopes International (MSI) that provide or even discuss abortion care.
+The policy cuts US Government funding for organizations like MSI that provide or even discuss abortion care.
 MSI expects the Gag Rule to result in 2.1 million unintended pregnancies worldwide from the loss of our services alone.

 A captivating piece by the Washington Post highlights the effects of this policy on MSI and the women we serve.
 On our decision to not sign the policy, MSI-US President Marjorie Newman-Williams explains: